 Also within the Garden, the Bob Campbell Geology Museum is open every day from 10:00am to 5:00pm and is home to an extensive collection of gems, minerals and fossils of the region.
 The Geology Museum boasts an elaborate fluorescent mineral display room and has the only saber-toothed cat exhibit in the Southeast.
 Visit the Geology Museum's website for more information.

-To serve as an interdisciplinary resource focusing on teaching, research and outreach that advances awareness and understanding of plants, animals, minerals and our culture.
+To serve as a holistically managed landscape fostering a healthy ecosystem and experience for the public; while serving as an interdisciplinary resource focusing on teaching, research and outreach that advances awareness and understanding of our plants, animals, minerals, and our culture.

 The South Carolina Botanical Garden is committed to:

 Public Service – The primary charge of the SCBG is to provide an inviting, beautiful and safe environment that serves our visitors and increases the quality of life for all.
 Our primary goal is to get people outside.
 This is critical for physical health, to foster creativity and ingenuity, for mental health, for learning intricacies of our living world and to strengthen our country.
 If a visitor never reads a label, never reads a sign or never listens to a word from our educators, they will still experience the living world.

 Nurturing Life – The SCBG is committed to operating in a manner that nurtures human life and the life of all of the inhabitants of our world in a manner that best protects diversity; diversity of species, diversity of cultures, diversity of all life.
 Our holistic approach to management will do its best to ask the question of what is the best choice for life before we act.